supporttime/jekyll-site/README.md

 For details on how to configure your DNS to route traffic to your site, look at the [GitHub Pages documenation](https://help.github.com/articles/setting-up-a-custom-domain-with-pages#setting-up-dns).

+## Contributing

+We love to see people contributing to this project, whether it's a bug report, feature suggestion or a pull request.
+At the moment, we try to keep the core slick and lean, focusing on basic website needs, so some of your suggestions might not find their way in.

 ## Versioning

 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, This project will be maintained under the Semantic Versioning guidelines as much as possible.